Wolfram8877/DART-MS-processor/README.md

 The DART-MS Processor replaces the manual data treatment bottleneck with a robust, programmatic workflow.
 By ingesting instrument exports, this pipeline automates the most time-consuming steps of mass spectrometry data analysis.
 It ensures that peak extraction and dataset alignment are handled consistently, guaranteeing strict analytical reproducibility.

-To overcome the lack of specialized databases, the program automatically contextualizes findings by providing critical information for all candidate compounds: common polymer associations, potential contaminants, adduct formations, and industrial uses.
+To overcome the lack of specialized databases, the program use the PlastChem database, the most complete database about plastic related compounds.
+It automatically contextualizes findings by providing critical information for all candidate compounds: common polymer associations, potential contaminants, adduct formations, and industrial uses.
 It synthesizes this data to calculate a **confidence score**, reliably proposing the most probable candidate for each peak.

 Finally, the processor features a multi-sample screening tool, allowing researchers to instantly visualize and map the distribution of specific compounds across large datasets.